Federal Work-Study 2022 – 2023 Academic Year

 - Students may increase/decrease their Federal Work Study amount.
 However, the student must contact the Office of Financial Aid to increase the award based on the need and eligibility of financial aid.

-- The Office of Financial Aid will keep track of the student's earnings.
-Any over usage will not be paid and the timesheet will be sent back to the supervisor.
+- Any over usage will not be paid and the timesheet will be sent back to the supervisor.
+Please ensure to keep track of your work study earnings.

 Breaks and Holidays